 This is somewhat left up to your discretion as according to the general guidelines no specific mechanism (e.g. checkboxes) is mentioned as mandatory: provided that your method facilitates active consent, however, it’s worth noting here the because the ePrivacy is, in fact, a Directive, the specifics of how requirements should be met are heavily dependent on individual Member State law.

-For this reason, we give you the option to easily enable or disable the Cookie Solution’s “scroll to consent” feature should the particular Member State law require it.
+For this reason, we give you the option to easily enable or disable the Privacy Controls and Cookie Solution’s “scroll to consent” feature should the particular Member State law require it.

 The Cookie Law itself does not require that records of consent be kept, but instead indicates that you should be able to prove that consent occurred — even if that consent has been withdrawn.
 However it’s important to note that some EU Data Protection Authorities in alignment with the GDPR, now require that records of consent – rather than simply proof – be kept.
 If this applies to your particular situation, you will need to maintain valid records of consent.